thorlindberg/thesis/dissertation/7 experiment.md

 The proposal is entitled the `Type-Extensible Object Notation` (TXON) format, and specifies a grammatical notation for declaring types and referencing them in type instances.
 The features and syntax of this grammar is directly derived from the unit tests and the ability to invalidate a nonconforming data structure through the `TXON.js` validation library.
 This specification serves to embed explicit types directly in transmitted JSON data structures, for the purpose of standardising the validation of an otherwise weakly typed format.

-As seen in figure {"ref":"experimentsetup"} this experiment describes three sequential parts: the unit tests that need to be invalidated by the library, the development of the validation library, and a strategy for evaluating the resulting proposal and its functional implementation.
-As this implementation heavily relies on code, each section will include an exhaustive presentation, split into smaller and more digestible components.
-The samples use three dots (...) to indicate redacted code blocks, but all code is documented.
+As seen in figure {"ref":"experimentsetup"} this experiment is described in three parts: the `unit tests` that need to be invalidated by the library, the development of the `validation library`, and a `strategy for evaluating` the resulting proposal and its functional implementation.
+The implementation relies heavily on code, which is exhaustively presented in smaller code blocks.
+The code contains three dots (...) to indicate that a code block is presented somewhere else.

 <br>